-- Pre-heat oven to 350ºF.
-In a large bowl combine the butter, sugar, salt and vanilla.
-Whip the butter using an electric stand mixer on medium speed, until it is nice and fluffy (about 3 minutes).
+- In the bowl of a stand mixer fitted with a paddle attachment, cream the butter, sugar, salt, and vanilla on medium speed 3 minutes, or until light and fluffy.
 Slowly mix in the flour and stir just until combined and the dough is smooth.

-- Shape the dough into a log, wrap with plastic and refrigerate until firm, about an hour.
+- Shape the dough into a log and wrap with plastic wrap.
+Chill 1 hour, or until firm.

-- Slice the cookie log into 1/4-1/2" thick cookies.
-Then place on a baking sheet lined with parchment paper.
+- Slice the cookie log into 1/4- to 1/2-inch thick slices.
+Place on the baking sheet.

-- Use a toothpick to add holes on the top to create the look of a traditional shortbread cookie.
-You could also use a cookie stamp or keep plain if you'll be dipping in melted chocolate.
+- Using a toothpick, prick holes on the top of each cookie to create the look of a traditional shortbread cookie.
+You could also use a cookie stamp or keep plain if dipping in melted chocolate.

-- Bake for 10 minutes or until the bottoms are barely golden.
+- Bake 10 minutes, or until the bottoms are barely golden.
 You don’t want the tops or edges to brown.
-Let cool on the cookie sheet for a minute, then transfer to a cooling rack.
+Let cool on the cookie sheet 1 minute before transferring to a cooling rack.